digitalocean/terraform-provider-digitalocean/website/docs/r/ssh_key.html.markdown

 # digitalocean\_ssh_key

-Provides a DigitalOcean SSH key resource to allow you manage SSH keys for Droplet access.
+Provides a DigitalOcean SSH key resource to allow you to manage SSH keys for Droplet access.
 Keys created with this resource can be referenced in your droplet configuration via their ID or fingerprint.